 Teachers will be tracking student engagement.
-Students who are not participating in class meetings, advisory, turning in required assignments, or otherwise engaging with the provided content will be first contacted by their classroom teacher.
+Students who are not participating in class meetings, advisory, whole or small group instruction, turning in required assignments, or otherwise engaging with the provided content will be first contacted by their classroom teacher.
 If participation does not improve, administration will contact parents, followed by the guidance counselor, and in cases of extreme absenteeism, a conference may be scheduled with the Head of School.

 Early Learner attendance will be measured by participation in class meetings, engagement with teacher provided activities, and parent communication.

-Lower School attendance will be measured by participation in class meetings, engagement with teacher provided activities, completion and submission of required assignments, and parent communication.
+Lower School attendance will be measured by participation in class meetings, participating in synchronous learning opportunities, engagement with teacher provided activities, completion and submission of required assignments, and parent communication.

-Upper School attendance will be measured by participation in advisory and office hours, completion and submission of required assignments, student-teacher communication, and when applicable, parent communication.
+Upper School attendance will be measured by participation in synchronous learning opportunities, advisory, and office hours, completion and submission of required assignments, student-teacher communication, and when applicable, parent communication.

-The Summit understands that a shift to a distance learning approach will require students and families to make adjustments.
+The Summit understands that a shift to Distance Learning will require students and families to make adjustments.
 A continued partnership with parents and guardians is a vital part of ensuring success.
 Teachers and administration are all available to support and guide students (and parents) should they need help.
 Below are some guidelines to help students achieve success with distance learning.

 Establish a Regular Schedule for Your Child & Stay Engaged with Their Learning

-As The Summit transitions to distance learning, it will be important for adults to help students establish and maintain a routine and structure for their day, beginning with a regular sleep schedule.
+As The Summit transitions to Distance Learning, it will be important for adults to help students establish and maintain a routine and structure for their day, beginning with a regular sleep schedule.
 While some of our students may want to stay up late and sleep in, establishing a regular routine will help retain a sense of normalcy.
-Be sure to help your child build in “breaks” during the school day, encouraging them to stand up and move around so they are not remaining sedentary throughout the day.
 Check in with your child periodically throughout the day to ensure your child is successfully engaging in distance learning.
-The Summit has outlined these guidelines to help students and parents establish a distance learning routine.
-For additional support, please reach out to your child’s teacher or mentor.
+The Summit has outlined guidelines (see above) to help students and parents establish a Distance Learning routine.
+For additional support, please reach out to your child’s classroom teacher or mentor.